intel/ai-reference-models/README.md

 ## Use cases
 The model documentation in the tables below have information on the prerequisites to run each model.
 The model scripts run on Linux.
-Select models are also able to run using bare metal on Windows.
+Certain models are also able to run using bare metal on Windows.
 For more information and a list of models that are supported on Windows, see the [documentation here](/docs/general/tensorflow/Windows.md#using-intel-model-zoo-on-windows-systems).

+Instructions available to run [TensorFlow ResNet50 v1.5 inference](/quickstart/image_recognition/tensorflow/resnet50v1_5/inference/cpu/README_SPR_baremetal.md) on [Sapphire Rapids](https://www.intel.com/content/www/us/en/newsroom/opinion/updates-next-gen-data-center-platform-sapphire-rapids.html#gs.blowcx).

 ### Image Recognition